What is Sequatchie Valley Institute?

-We see the direct results of our work each day.
-Teachers who have been through our in-service programs have brought classes to SVI, have built gardens at their schools and have created new curricula based on sustainable living themes.
+Each day, we are reminded of the felicity and materialization of Sequatchie Valley Institute and its programs.
+Teachers who have been through our in-service programs have brought in classes, built gardens at their schools, and created new curricula based on sustainable living themes.
 Natural Building Workshop students have built their own alternative homes.
-Former interns have established community-supported agriculture programs, taught environmental education at youth camps, majored in environmental studies and built community gardens from Georgia to Mozambique.
+Former interns have learned to grow their own food, produce their own energy, and establish community-supported agriculture programs.
+Some have gone on to teach environmental education at youth camps, become Environmental Studies majors, and build community gardens from Georgia to Mozambique.

 Thousands to date have been inspired, empowered, and given the tools necessary to have an exponentially positive impact on our collective community, environment, and future.